 Cello was born on March 14, 2011, on a South Jersey farm in the town of Chattsworth.
 Brian and I became lucky parents of our four-legged child on Monday, May 31, 2011 (Memorial Day).
 Cello is the ultimate water dog!
 If there is water in site, Cello must find her way into it…!
 Her entire body shivers with excitement with the site of water to jump into or lay in!
 Luckily we live on a lake, so she gets plenty of swimming and dock-diving time!
 We also keep a baby pool in the yard for her to lay in when she is not in “lake-mode.”
 She is also obsessed with soccer balls!!
 Cello is the sweetest, most loving, good-natured dog I have ever met.
 There is not a mean bone in her body!
 She just loves all humans and dogs she comes in contact with.
 She has an outstanding personality, bringing smiles to people’s faces everywhere we go!

-Since we just adore Cello, and think she is just THE most amazing pup, when we found out that Limoncello’s mother had another litter, we could not help but go visit her, and see the puppies.
+Since we just adore Cello, and think she is just THE most amazing pup, when we found out in July 2014 that Limoncello’s mother had another litter, we could not help but go visit her, and see the puppies.

 On May 24, 2014, Cello’s Mom, Shoal Branch Ladybird (“Lady”) had another litter, and gave birth to 10 puppies.
 On July 12, 2014, we brought home Cello’s half brother, “Windy Spot’s Homemade Hooch” (“Hooch” for short)!
 (Read the full story by clicking here!)